Thunderbird Entertainment

-Thunderbird Entertainment Group (formerly Thunderbird Films) is a Canadian film and television entertainment company, with offices in both Canada and the United States of America.
-Thunderbird's multiple divisions develop movies and television programs for various demographics.
+Thunderbird Entertainment Group (formerly Thunderbird Films) is a Canadian limited liability film and television entertainment company, with offices in both Canada and the United States.

 Foundation of the company

 Thunderbird Entertainment Group was founded as Thunderbird Films in 2003 by Tim Gamble and Michael Shepard.

-In February 2012, it was announced that Lionsgate Founder, Frank Giustra, had made a significant investment to become a major shareholder in Thunderbird, and it was announced the company would make significant investment into scripted television.
+In February 2012, it was announced that Lionsgate founder Frank Giustra had become a major shareholder in Thunderbird, and it was announced that the company would make significant investment into scripted television.

 Corporate acquisitions and major partnerships

 Sea to Sky Entertainment

 In March 2012, Thunderbird Entertainment announced a new partnership with Lionsgate to form Sea to Sky Entertainment.
-The announcement came weeks after Frank Giustra became a major shareholder in Thunder Entertainment.
+The announcement came weeks after Frank Giustra became a major shareholder in Thunderbird Entertainment.
 Lionsgate and Thunderbird jointly manage the venture, which is designed to share production and distribution costs for all scripted projects picked up to series.

 Reunion Pictures

-On April 4, 2013, it was announced that Thunderbird Films purchased Reunion Pictures.
-Reunion Pictures has since rebranded as Reunion Pacific Entertainment.
+On April 4, 2013, it was announced that Thunderbird Films had purchased Reunion Pictures.

 Great Pacific Media

-Great Pacific Media, Canada's most successful factual production company is a Vancouver-based production company that specializes in financing and the development, production and co-production of documentaries, game shows and reality television.
-Great Pacific Media was named on Realscreen's Global 100 list of best production companies working in the non-fiction and unscripted visual content industry for the seventh year in a row and is cited as its productions can be seen in more than 170 territories worldwide.
+Great Pacific Media is a Vancouver-based production company that specializes in financing and the development, production and co-production of documentaries, game shows, and reality television.
+Great Pacific Media was named on Realscreen's Global 100 list of best production companies working in the non-fiction and unscripted visual content industry for the seventh year in a row.
+Its productions can be seen in more than 170 territories worldwide.

 Great Pacific Media was founded by television veterans Blair Reekie and Mark Miller on May 1, 2010.
-Great Pacific Media was acquired by Thunderbird Entertainment in December 2014 but retains its own distinctive corporate identity.
+It was acquired by Thunderbird Entertainment in December 2014, but retains its own distinctive corporate identity.

-Miller retained his role as chief executive officer at Great Pacific Media after the acquisition and was subsequently appointed co-president of Thunderbird Entertainment in 2016.
-In April 2016, it was announced that former Bell Media executive Paul Lewis had joined Great Pacific Media in the role of President.
-In January 2019, television industry veteran Wendy McKernan was named Vice President of Great Pacific Media.
+Miller retained his role as chief executive officer at Great Pacific Media after the acquisition, and was subsequently appointed co-president of Thunderbird Entertainment in 2016.
+In April 2016, it was announced that former Bell Media executive Paul Lewis had joined Great Pacific Media as president.
+In January 2019, television industry veteran Wendy McKernan was named vice president of Great Pacific Media.

-Great Pacific Media currently produces the Discovery Canada series Highway Thru Hell and Heavy Rescue: 401, both of which also stream globally on Netflix.
+Great Pacific Media currently produces the Discovery Canada series Highway Thru Hell and Heavy Rescue: 401, which both also stream globally on Netflix.
 Other series include Save My Reno and Worst to First, which airs on HGTV, and Queen of the Oil Patch, which aired on Aboriginal Peoples Television Network (APTN).